 Bias are the simplifying assumptions made by a model to make the target function easier to learn.

-Generally parametric algorithms have a high bias making them fast to learn and easier to understand but generally less flexible.
-In turn they are have lower predictive performance on complex problems that fail to meet the simplifying assumptions of the algorithms bias.
+Generally, parametric algorithms have a high bias making them fast to learn and easier to understand but generally less flexible.
+In turn, they have lower predictive performance on complex problems that fail to meet the simplifying assumptions of the algorithms bias.

-- Low Bias: Suggests more assumptions about the form of the target function.
+- Low Bias: Suggests less assumptions about the form of the target function.

-- High-Bias: Suggests less assumptions about the form of the target function.
+- High-Bias: Suggests more assumptions about the form of the target function.

 Examples of low-bias machine learning algorithms include: Decision Trees, k-Nearest Neighbors and Support Vector Machines.